 Although I enjoy seeing art in museums, there’s something exhilarating about street art.
 It’s relevant.
 It’s bold.
 It’s educational.
 Street art provides you with an insider’s look at culture and is arguably the best way to understand the values and struggles of the locals by the locals.

-That’s where my tour guide, Lenny, came in.
+That’s where my tour guide came in.
 She’s a street art enthusiast to the max and incredibly knowledgeable about the arts scene and the street art in Valencia.
 Not only does she go hunting for new art in her spare time, but she’s also met a lot of these artists personally.
 How’s that for some serious street cred?

 I’ll give you some more details about the tour itself later in this post, but first, let’s meet some of the prominent artists that dot the streets of Valencia!

-David de Limón:
+David de Limón

 La Nena is one of the most popular female street artists in Valencia, and her stencil of the woman pictured on the right can be found on various buildings throughout the city.
 I later learned that this actually a self-portrait-turned-cartoon as can be seen from her Instagram.

 Deih has tons and tons of pieces scattered throughout Valencia.
 By the end of the tour, I was getting really good at spotting his swirly and futuristic murals among the rest of the street art in Valencia.
+Follow him here.

 I kid you not, this graffiti artist paints cheese cubes all over the city.
 I feel like we’d get along. #CheeseLoversUnite

 Although this isn’t a piece my amateur and untrained eye would have considered street art, it totally is.
 These self-portraits are quite easy to spot with their distinct style.
 Dyboski isn’t just a street artist either – she’s also a sculptor and has quite a distinct, albeit not-to-my-taste style.
 Check her out here.

 Unlike many of the other artists that depict satire or politics, Julieta’s cartoon-like pieces are happy and bright and meant to be enjoyed by all.
 Her message is essentially that street art should spread happiness and joy and that’s definitely evidenced by her colorful work.
 Now that’s a message I can get behind!
 She’s part of the XLF crew with Deih and paints collaborations with him often.
 Follow her here.

 Arguably some of the coolest murals to see are the collaboration pieces between the different artists.
 Once I’d learned more about them and their distinct styles, it was fun trying to figure out who contributed which part to each piece.
 Think you can guess who contributed to the murals below?

 Apparently, street art includes a variety of mediums, not just graffiti and murals.
 The more you know!

-Cross stitch yarn bombing: I know, I know – what a name!
+I know, I know – what a name!
 If you look closely, this building is actually covered with wire, which provides the canvas for where artist Raquel Rodrigo stitched this design.
 I’ve never seen anything like this before in my life.

-Vinyl photographs: I had no idea that vinyl photographs could be considered street art, but they are.
+I had no idea that vinyl photographs could be considered street art, but they are.
 I can’t remember the name of the artist who took these, but he photographed a bunch of interesting characters from the eclectic El Carmen neighborhood and posted these photos throughout town.
 Cool, huh?

-Obviously, my descriptions are much more succinct than Lenny’s.
+Obviously, my descriptions are much more succinct than my guide’s.
 She answered all 1,000,000 of my questions and even showed me photos of older pieces of art that have since been painted over.
 However, I did manage to impress my local Valencian friend with my newfound knowledge when I spotted a David de Limón piece.
 I clearly learned a lot!

-- The 3-hour tour starts at 4:30 pm in front of the Mercado Central.
+- The 3-hour tour starts at 10:30 AM in front of the Mercado Central.
 People are still waking up from their siestas at this point, so it’s the best time to get photos and avoid the crowds.

 - The final stop is at a local Valencian brewery for all the beer lovers out there.
 Or in my case – a refreshing Fanta ;).